Explore 3,000+ literary and informational reading passages, lesson planning resources, comprehension quizzes, and more.

 Standards Practice

 While CommonLit can be used to help educators create or supplement a full curriculum, it can also be used to help students practice a particular skill or standard.
-When educators browse CommonLit’s library, they have the opportunity to filter by standard, grade level, Lexile, or Literary Device.
-With these filters, teachers can hone in on the perfect text to give students the reading instruction they need.
+When educators browse CommonLit’s library, they have the opportunity to filter by standard, grade level, or Lexile.
+With these filters, teachers can hone in on the perfect text for every classroom.